thriveweb/greatstart/content/defaultPages/parents-safety.md

 infoSection:
   description: >-
-    1. Culturally Safe Environments:  Establish a culturally safe environment in which the diverse and unique identities and experiences of Aboriginal children and young people are respected and valued.
+    1. Culturally Safe Environments:  Establish a culturally safe environment in which the diverse and unique identities and experiences of Aboriginal and Torres Strait Islander children and young people are respected and valued.

-    2. Child Safety and Wellbeing Guidance:  Ensure that child safety and wellbeing are embedded in organisation leadership, governance and culture.
+    2. Child Safety and Wellbeing Guidance:  Ensure that child safety and wellbeing are embedded in our organisations leadership, governance and culture.

     3. Child and Student Empowerment:  Children and young people are empowered about their rights, participate in decisions affecting them and are taken